tgj505/mcgill-bb-to-spotify-playlist/README.md

 ## Some results
 * [**Spotify Playlist**](https://open.spotify.com/playlist/2whWrl00XDSf1omDLkjBDV) of 691 songs from the McGill Corpus.
-* **data/mcgill-bb-playlist.html** some basic playlist analysis from Spotify metadata
+* **data/mcgill-bb-playlist.html** some basic playlist analysis from Spotify metadata.
+Download and open this to see plots and summaries of artist genres, track popularity, dates, and "acoustic features."
 * **data/mcgill-bb-playlist-metadata.pickle**.
 Pickled dataframe of Spotify metadata for each track.

 *Spotify Metadata Notes*